 But there are winners-big, consistent winners-empowered through their use of technology.
 How do they do it?
 In order to think about how to achieve sustainable advantage, it's useful to start with two concepts defined by Michael Porter.
-A professor at the Harvard Business School, and father of the Value Chain and the Five Forces concepts (see the sections at the end of this chapter), Porter is justifiably considered one of the leading strategic thinkers of our time.
+A professor at the Harvard Business School and father of the value chain and the five forces concepts (see the sections later in this chapter), Porter is justifiably considered one of the leading strategic thinkers of our time.